antithesishq/guided-walkthrough/README.md

 ![Bug #1 - List View](.readme/bug-1-list.png)

-Now switch to **Map** view to see the search results plotted over different timelines.
+If we switch to **Map** view, we can see the search results plotted over different timelines.

 ![Bug #1 - Map View](.readme/bug-1-map.png)

-Click on any of the blue dots to load the logs for that timeline up to that moment.
+When we click on any of the blue dots, we can load the logs for that timeline up to that moment.

 This bug is pretty cheeky.
 To fix it, we would just need to delete the 4 lines of code that introduce it (in the `process_echo_request`